petedavisdev/petedavis.dev/_posts/deploy-vuepress-to-github-pages.md

 ### They should just work together, right?

 The first thing to realise is that GitHub won't build your site for you.
-In fact, if you just set GitHub to use your **docs** folder, it will build you a Jekyll site :confused:
+In fact, if you just set GitHub Pages to use your **docs** folder, it will build you a Jekyll site :confused:

 If you want your VuePress site on GitHub Pages, you first have to build it yourself and then deploy the content of the **.vuepress/dist** folder.